amc-econ/learning_microeconometrics_with_python/README.rst

 Learning Microeconomics with Python
 =========================================

-* This repository contains Python code using scipy, numpy, statsmodels and Scikit-Learn for a selection of computations, statistical tables, and figures from the book 'Learning Microeconomics with R' by Christopher P. Adams (2020).
+* This repository contains Python code using scipy, numpy, statsmodels and Scikit-Learn to reproduce a selection of computations, statistical tables, and figures from the book 'Learning Microeconomics with R' by Christopher P. Adams (2020).

 * Free software: MIT license